idroot45/catetan/_posts/2019-06-24-how-to-deploy-react-app-in-github-pages.md

-We created React App using `create-react-app` then we installed `gh-pages` as a `dev-dependency` and in `package.json` file we added some properties homepage also in existing |scripts` property we added `predeploy` and `deploy` and created a remote repository and initialize it and run `npm run deploy` to generate a production build and deploy it to GitHub Pages.
+We created React App using `create-react-app` then we installed `gh-pages` as a `dev-dependency` and in `package.json` file we added some properties homepage also in existing `scripts` property we added `predeploy` and `deploy` and created a remote repository and initialize it and run `npm run deploy` to generate a production build and deploy it to GitHub Pages.

 if you have any questions, please don't hesitate to ask.
 Always happy to hear from you

-4- Create a Github repository and initialize it and add it as a remote in your local git repository.
+4 - Create a Github repository and initialize it and add it as a remote in your local git repository.

 Now, create a remote GitHub repository with your app name and go back initialize this